douglasbagnall/recur/README.md

 > Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

 The contents of the ccan directory and mdct.c are by various authors, and have with various licenses, mostly very liberal.
-The file `text-predict.c`, and the contents of `ccan/opt`, are covered by the GPLv2.
+The files `text-predict.c`, `xml-lang-classify`, `text-confabulate`, `text-cross-entropy`, `text-classify`, `text-classify-results`, and the contents of `ccan/opt`, are covered by the GPLv2.
 This does not affect your use of the Gstreamer plugins.
 See licences/README for more detail.